zackz/NaviAssist/README.md

 HEIGHT=300
 ```

-Firefox path required by command `FIREFOX` and `FIREFOXSEND` used to run a new browser.
+Firefox path is required by command `FIREFOX` and `FIREFOXSEND` used to run a new browser.
 NEWFF_CMD can be any browser supported `ALT + D` if just use command `FIREFOXSEND`

 ```ini